-James Montague is the author of three books.
+James Montague is an award-winning journalist and author of four books.

 Thirty One Nil: On the Road With Football’s Outsiders (Bloomsbury) was released in May 2014, and a month later in the US.
 Thirty One Nil covers his journey to all six continents charting the qualification campaign for the World Cup finals in Brazil, through the eyes of the minnows and underdogs unlikely to make it there.

 The Billionaires Club: The Unstoppable Rise of Football’s Super-Rich Owners (Bloomsbury) was released in the UK August 2017, and in the US in October the same year.
 The Billionaires Club tells the story of how the super rich have invested their wealth and political capital into football.
 It is a part history of club ownership, part in-depth investigation into the money and influence that connects the super-rich around the globe, and part travel book that crosses national boundaries in an attempt to reveal the real force behind modern-day football.
 The book has also been published in Japan, Turkey and Poland.

 The Billionaires Club won Best Football Book at the 2018 British Sports Book of the Year Awards.

 1312: Among the Ultras (Ebury) will be released in March 2020.
 1312 is a global history of the ultras movement, from its birth in Italy (and roots in South America) to its eventual spread to almost every corner of the world.
 It is a truly global youth sub-culture that is highly organised, anti-authoritarian and deeply political.
 1312 tells the story of how a fan culture built its own rules and how it has played its role in dynamic shifts of power across the globe.